Glucagon – The Key to Burning Fat

 - When glycogen is depleted, then it breaks down stored fat and dietary fats into fatty acids (component parts of fat) for use as fuel which will be burned off (the best fuel for the body).
 This enables loss of extra fat, and shifts the body to burn dietary fat for fuel, instead of sugars.

-Glucagon’s secretion varies depending on the ingested food:
+The release of glucagon varies depending on the ingested food:

 - With moderate amount of protein ingestion (without carbs), glucagon levels in the blood are increased.